felisariaurora/Autonomous_Driving_and_Adas_Technologies/README.md

   This folder will be continuously updated as lectures progress.

 - **/project**
-  Source code, scripts, and files developed during lab sessions and exercises.
+  Source code, scripts, and files developed for the final project of the course **2D Semantic Segmentation for ADAS**
-  Each lab will have its own subfolder for clarity.